Release-Engineering-4/operation/SUBMISSIONS.md

 ## Comments for A4:

-We added testing in the `model-training` and `model-service` repositories.
+We added testing in the `model-training`, `lib-ml` and `model-service` repositories.
 Improved the monitoring in the `app`repository.
 Fix containerisation in the `model-service` repository.